EstellaHumanoids/Humanoid-Robot/README.md

 2. Create a branch and make your changes.
 3. Submit a Pull Request with description and screenshots/renders.

 Not familiar with Git?
-Share your ideas or designs via **GitHub Discussions** or community channels.
+Share your ideas or designs via **GitHub Discussions** or community channels or simply email me directly through hello@estellahumanoids.com

 **Versioning:**
 - `current/` → latest design